chrisarg/Bit/README.md

  * the same query using OpenMP without containers utilizing 1 to max_threads
  * containerized OpenMP query utilizing 1 to max_threads
  * containerized OpenMP query using GPU offloading
- A guided schedule is used internally to schedule the OpenMP threads.

 ## Usage Example